All posts

 amazon's tooltips

-Tooltips help in improving user experience – for both new users who are interacting with your app for the first time or existing users who are experiencing any changes in the flows.
+Tooltips help improve user experience, whether for new users interacting with your app for the first time or existing users experiencing changes in the flow.

 Here are five ways in which mobile tooltips help provide a better user experience:

-When users are not able to understand the next step expected out of them within the app, tooltips help guide them through the same.
-They assist users in understanding complex features or functionalities so that they can move forward in the designed user flow.
-Doing so reduces any confusion and frustration that may occur and thus, potential drop-offs.
+When users cannot understand the next step expected within the app, tooltips help guide them.
+They assist users in understanding complex features or functionalities to move forward in the designed user flow.
+Doing so reduces any confusion and frustration and, thus, potential drop-offs.

 User onboarding is a critical user flow where drop-offs can cost too much for the app’s success.
-It is better to adopt tooltips, which serve as invaluable companions to guide new users through the app interface.
-They help accelerate the learning curve, ensuring that users can quickly grasp the app's functionalities.
+Adopting tooltips as invaluable companions to guide new users through the app interface is better.
+They help accelerate the learning curve, ensuring users can quickly grasp the app's functionalities.

-Sometimes, users may accidentally or unknowingly click on buttons or perform actions that are not intended for their use case.
+Sometimes, users may accidentally or unknowingly click on buttons or perform actions not intended for their use case.
 Tooltips help prevent user errors by offering clear instructions or warnings when users perform certain actions.
-By guiding users away from potential pitfalls, tooltips minimize frustration and enhance overall usability.
+Tooltips minimize frustration and enhance overall usability by guiding users away from pitfalls.

 The benefit of mobile tooltips is how they can draw attention to CTAs by highlighting their importance or relevance to the user's current task or objective.

-Overall, mobile app tooltips are a great way to improve the user experience that helps users make the best use of the app.
-Rightly placed tooltips eventually build trust, and reduce drop-offs, and any support tickets caused by the app’s confusing design.
+Overall, mobile app tooltips are a great way to improve the user experience and help users make the most of the app.
+Rightly placed tooltips eventually build trust and reduce drop-offs and support tickets caused by the app’s confusing design.

-At Nudge, we can help you implement these mobile tooltips without any code or development bandwidth – explore our walkthroughs feature today.
+At Nudge, we can help you implement these mobile tooltips without any code or development bandwidth.
+Explore our walkthrough feature today.

 To further understand mobile tooltips, it is useful to know their different types.
 These categorizations are based on their use case as follows:

 During user onboarding, you have to create a good first impression.
-For new users, navigating through an unfamiliar app interface can be daunting.
-Onboarding tooltips are a type of in-app nudge that help minimize friction by offering clear guidance on proceeding with the onboarding process.
-Also, they help users quickly grasp essential functionalities and become proficient in using the app.
+Navigating an unfamiliar app interface can be daunting for new users.
+Onboarding tooltips are an in-app nudge that helps minimize friction by offering clear guidance on how to proceed.
+They also help users quickly grasp essential functionalities and proficiently use the app.

 flipkart's tooltips for user onboarding

 Feature discovery tooltips highlight hidden or lesser-known features within the app.
-You can drive the attention of the user in the same user flow to help them know something that might be useful to them.
+You can drive users' attention in the same user flow by helping them learn something useful.
 This encourages users to explore and engage with additional functionalities beyond the basics.

 duolingo's tooltips for feature discovery

-Instructional tooltips provide users with specific instructions, meaning, or guidance on how to perform certain actions within the app.
+Instructional tooltips provide users with specific instructions, meaning, or guidance on performing certain actions within the app.
 The idea of providing these tooltips is to help users follow the designed flow of your app and not deviate into ambiguity.
 They also help users understand complex processes or workflows and reduce any confusion about what doing a specific action could ‘mean’.

-For example, here Google Drive is sharing a tooltip to help the user properly use the ‘Camera’ feature for uploading documents.
-It instructs the user to align the position of the camera.
-There is also a ‘feature discovery tooltip’ with the ‘color’ tooltip which highlights the color effect features.
+For example, Google Drive is sharing a tooltip to help users properly use the ‘Camera’ feature for uploading documents.
+The tooltip instructs the user to align the camera's position.
+There is also a ‘feature discovery tooltip’ with the ‘color’ tooltip, highlighting the color effect features.

 google drive's instructional tooltips

 Confirmation tooltips confirm user actions or decisions.
-This helps ensure that users are aware of the consequences of their performed action before proceeding to the next.
-They help prevent accidental or unintended actions.
+This helps ensure that users are aware of the consequences of their actions before proceeding to the next, and it helps prevent accidental or unintended actions.

-For example, here Stackexchange is showing two tooltips.
+For example, here, Stackexchange is showing two tooltips.
 One is restricting the user from commenting on a post and informing them of the reason for this restriction.
-It is also linking to what ‘50 reputation’ means if the user would like to learn more about the context.
+It also links to what ‘50 reputation’ means if the user wants to learn more about the context.
 Another is an instructional tooltip that describes the link.

 stack exchange's confirmation tooltips

 Error prevention tooltips alert users to potential errors or pitfalls before they occur.
-This tooltip is commonly seen while filling up forms or signing up.
-Error tooltips are essential, helping users avoid actions that could lead to mistakes or negative outcomes.
+These tooltips are commonly seen while filling out forms or signing up.
+They are essential, helping users avoid actions that could lead to mistakes or negative outcomes.

 For example, it is quite common to receive error tooltips while filling up forms or entering details across apps.
 Some signup forms require you to enter ‘work email’ – and other common emails with Gmail or Yahoo show error in-app messages.